rihadroshan/SSH-honeypot/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE.md` file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contributions & Reporting Issues: